-Three Sisters Falls – The trail to Three Sisters Falls is actually near Julian, just over in hour outside of San Diego.
-It’s a popular day trip hike to tackle from the city if you want a more intense outdoor workout.
+Three Sisters Falls – The trail to Three Sisters Falls is actually near Julian, just over in hour outside of San Diego city limits.
+It’s a popular day hike to tackle from the city if you want a more intense outdoor workout.

 The sight once you get to the falls is worth all the bumps and bruises you may have accumulated on the climb up.